inkognitro/react-redux-saga-boilerplate/README.md

 # React Redux Typescript Boilerplate - Under construction!!!
 Frontend boilerplate with time travelling through react and redux, written in TypeScript.

+## Setup
+1. Clone or download this repository
+2. Enter in console: *npm install*
+3. Follow the steps below

 ## Development mode
 to run the app with hot module reloading at *//localhost:9000*, run: